• Start Here!

 pimsleur Chinese CourseThe Pimsleur language method takes its name from Dr. Paul Pimsleur, who devoted his life to the study of language.

-This method consists of a set of audio CD or mp3 files.
+This method consists of a set of an audio CD or mp3 files.
 There is no written material as Dr. Pimsleur believed that when you look at one text in a foreign language you tend to read using the rules of your mother tongue.

 Even if this philosophy sounds right to me, the downside is that if you are like me – I mainly learn through my visual memory instead of also exploiting my auditory and sensorial memory – you’ll feel limited by the Pimsleur method as there is nothing to “see,” only audios.

-The majority of people learn using a balanced combination of visual, auditory and sensorial memory.
-However there are a few people (like me, for instance) that mainly exploit a particular physical channel during their learning process.
+The majority of people learn using a balanced combination of visual, auditory, and sensorial memory.
+However, there are a few people (like me, for instance) that mainly exploit a particular physical channel during their learning process.

 Hence I can only recommend this course to the people that have a predominant auditory memory.
-However, before opting for this method, I recommend that you take a look at the podcast and videos section, as in my opinion, they are more complete platforms for a better price, and which are specially designed for learning Mandarin.
+However, before opting for this method, I recommend that you take a look at the podcast and videos section, as in my opinion, they are more complete platforms for a better price, and are specially designed for learning Mandarin.

-Finally, the Pimsleur program (30 lessons) costs 203.23 USD, which is a lot of money.
-However you can get the conversational lessons for as little as 29.83 USD.
-I’m not sure why there is such a huge difference, maybe it’s a way to promote the main course.
-Click here to learn more about the complete course and here to learn more about the conversational lessons.
+$ The Pimsleur program (30 lessons) costs 203.23 USD, which is a lot of money.
+However, you can get the conversational course for as little as 29.83 USD.

 Chinese lessons via video conference

-Currently there are many Chinese schools that also offer their courses through their online platforms or via videoconference.
+Currently, there are many Chinese schools that also offer their courses through their online platforms or via videoconference.

 eChineseLearning